bluekitchen/btstack/doc/manual/docs/how_to.md

 BTstack implements a set of Bluetooth protocols and profiles.
-To connect to other devices or to provide a Bluetooth services, BTstack has to be properly configured.
+To connect to other Bluetooth devices or to provide a Bluetooth services, BTstack has to be properly configured.

 The configuration of BTstack is done both at compile time as well as at run time:
+- compile time configuration:
     - *btstack_config.h* to describe the system configuration, used functionality, and also the memory configuration
     - adding necessary source code files to your project

+- run time configuration:
-- run time configuration of provided services during startup
+    - provided services during startup

 In the following, we provide an overview of the the configuration via *btstack_config.h*, the memory management, the run loop, and services that are necessary to setup BTstack.
 From the